 Overview of Research

-Falls in elderly are the leading cause of injury.
-A fall restricts elderly people’s activities of daily living, leading to loss of independence, hospitalization, increased medical costs, and a greater economic burden.
-Falls prevention programs include exercises which aim to increase muscle strength and balance ability.
+Falls prevention programs include exercises that aim to increase muscle strength and balance ability.
 Otago falls program have been widely adopted due to their cost efficacy and evidence of effectiveness.
 However, the effectiveness of these interventions is reduced due to the limited amount of challenging balance exercises and lack adherence of the classes.
 It has been shown that intense balance challenging exercises have benefit on falls risk reduction.
 Also, purposeful gaming has been showed to aid motivation and adherence.

 A balance board has been developed with an integrated virtual reality environment which will constitute a targeted training system for balance in a population of community-dwelling older subjects with a known history of falls.
 This stability unit for re-education of older people (SURE) will have the potential to be portable so people will be able to use it in their own homes.
-We are aiming to engage older adults providing an entertaining environment for balance rehabilitation.
-This study will be conducted at the Clinical Research Facilities (CRF) at Glasgow Royal Infirmary.
-For this study we will collaborate with the Community Falls Prevention Team in terms of participants' recruitment.

 The main research questions are the following:

-- Can we confirm that the low cost neurological rehabilitation platform planned is fit for purpose and acceptable to users in a feasibility RCT?
+• Can we confirm that the low cost neurological rehabilitation platform planned is fit for purpose and acceptable to users in a feasibility RCT?

-- Does it lead to greater adherence and motivation to continue participation in falls prevention programs?
+• Does it lead to greater adherence and motivation to continue participation in falls prevention programs?

 Does it lead to better rehabilitation and functional outcome in fallers particularly in resilience to falling?